-As experienced travellers, we like to keep things simple:
+As experienced travellers, we like to keep things simple (about us):

 - There are airlines and airports we avoid using due to regular known problems that occur.

 - We avoid unnecessary indirect flights or connection times that are too short for a comfortable transfer.
 No one wants a stressful flight wondering if your luggage is going to make the transfer!

 - We use regional airports for clients if it’s possible and convenient.

 Passport – specific requirements for your trip are contained on the relevant trip webpages (if in doubt ask).
 In general, when travelling, ideally your passport should have a min of 6 months validity on your date of departure and have 2 clear pages (available for stamping).